gosang/gosang.github.io/content/posts/security/simplifying-cookie-based-and-token-based-authentication.md

 **Highly Scalable Applications**: Not suitable for applications with large user bases due to server-side session management overhead.

-# Token-Based Authentication
+# Token-based Authentication

-## What is Token-Based Authentication?
+## What is Token-based Authentication?

-Token-Based Authentication uses tokens, such as JSON Web Tokens (JWT), to manage user sessions.
+Token-based Authentication uses tokens, such as JSON Web Tokens (JWT), to manage user sessions.
 Upon successful login, the server issues a token to the client.
 The client includes this token in the header of subsequent requests.

 ## Key Concepts